Test for False Rejection Rate and Response Accuracy Rate (FRR/RAR)

-- Ensure the Echo Dot is the only device in your test environment that responds to "Alexa."
+- Make sure that no device other than the Echo Dot in your test environment responds to "Alexa."

-- Test for FRR and RAR as described in the steps below.
+- Test for FRR and RAR as described in Test at each speech speaker location.

 Prepare the test environment

-For the silence condition: Set the volume level of the Speech Laptop according to your Sound Pressure Level (SPL) notes for "Speech Speaker for silence."
-(The Noise Laptop plays no sound in this condition.)
+- Silence condition: For the silence condition, set the volume level of the Speech Laptop according to your Sound Pressure Level (SPL) notes for "Speech Speaker for silence."
+The Noise Laptop plays no sound in the silence condition.

 - Set the volume level of the Speech Laptop according to your SPL notes for "Speech Speaker for noise."